 The requirements are very different, and the process of preparing an application for these two classifications varies greatly.
 This means that it may be likely that you could qualify for EB-2 NIW but not for EB-1A.

-Meanwhile, for the National Interest Waiver petition, the proposed endeavor must have substantial merit and national importance.
+Meanwhile, for the National Interest Waiver petition, the proposed endeavor must have both substantial merit and national importance.
 Additionally, the applicant must prove that he/she is well positioned to advance the proposed endeavor and prove that it would be beneficial to the US to waive the job offer and labor certification requirements.

-Why work with Global Citizen Solutions for your EB-2 NIW application?
+Why work with Global Citizen Solutions?

 Global Citizen Solutions is a boutique investment migration consultancy firm focused on finding the right residency or citizenship by investment program for individuals wishing to secure their future and become global citizens.
 With offices in Portugal, the United Kingdom, Hong Kong, and Brazil, our multilingual team guides individuals and families from start to finish, providing expert advice considering freedom, mobility, taxation, and security.